SSWConsulting/SSW.Rules.Content/rules/speak-up/rule.md

 Missing out on an award can suck.
 What should you do?

 * Ask questions - Finding out the reasons for decisions will help you understand why it happened.
 That knowledge will be valuable to you in the future.
-* Speak up - If you feel things are unfair make it known!
+* Speak up - If you feel things are unfair make it known tactfully.
 If it is bothering you, the longer you wait, the worse it becomes.
-Speaking up will give the person making the decision a chance to explain or rectify the issue and keep yourself and your team more harmonious.
+Speaking up will give the person making the decision a chance to explain or rectify the issue.
 * Be reasonable - Everybody has their day of sunshine.
 Even if it doesn't totally make sense to you.
 It would be awesome if you can be genuine and privately send a congrats or even better do it publicly.

 `youtube: https://www.youtube.com/embed/meiU6TxysCg`